ignite/cli/docs/docs/08-configuration/01-config.md

 ## Validators

-Commands like `ignite chain init` and `ignite chain serve` initialize and launch a validator node for development purposes.
+Commands like `ignite cosmos chain init` and `ignite cosmos chain serve` initialize and launch a validator node for development purposes.

 ```yml